-Washing machines do not just wash clothes; these also help you to remain healthy by avoiding all those apparel washing activities that gives physical stress.
-Usually, most washing machines in the houses are connected to a household water supply.
+Washer Won’t Fill?
+Washing machines do not just wash clothes; they also help you to remain healthy by avoiding all those apparel washing activities that gives physical stress.
+Usually, most washing machines in your house are connected to a household water supply.
 These are further connected with hoses.
 Generally, a hose is 4-5 feet long and often has a plastic or wire to attach the faucet.

 Another important part to consider in the washing machine is the screen.
 It usually prevents sediment to enter the water inlet valve.
 The inlet valve is situated at the back of most washing machines.
 ARS brings to you the parts to inspect: